A server pool is a group of one or more servers that you configure to run the same application and to provide high availability.

 - On the SSL Settings tab, configure the SSL settings for validating the certificates presented by the members of the load balancer pool.

-- To enable SSL, toggle on the SSL Enable option.
+- To activate SSL, toggle on the SSL Enable option.

 - To hide certificates with private keys and see a list of CA certificates only, select the Hide service certificates check box.

-- To enable common name check for server certificates, toggle on the Common Name Check option and enter up to 10 domain names for the pool.
+- To activate common name check for server certificates, toggle on the Common Name Check option and enter up to 10 domain names for the pool.

 - Click Save.